learn-co-curriculum/ArrayBlocks/README.md

 Here we have created a predicate that will return only even numbers of our array.
 As above, be careful; this block does not consider the possibility that your array contains objects that do not respond to the method `integerValue`!

 **Now it's your turn**: Try writing your own methods that take blocks of code to mimic the capabilities of these two functions for `NSArray` objects.
-Your methods should extend the NSArray class (via a category) and will be called `mapWithBlock:` (our form of `enumerateObjectsUsingBlock:`) and `selectWithBlock:` (our form of `filteredArrayUsingPredicate:` + `predicateUsingBlock:`).
+Your methods should extend the NSArray class (via a category called "Enumeration") and will be called `arrayByApplyingBlock:` (our form of `enumerateObjectsUsingBlock:`, with a twist) and `elementsSatisfyingBlock:` (our form of `filteredArrayUsingPredicate:` + `predicateUsingBlock:`).
 The arguments should be the blocks.

 Some additional notes:

+1) `arrayByApplyingBlock:` should take a block and return an array that consists of the result of applying that block to each element in the receiver.
+For instance, passing a block that multiplies an element by 2 would return an array with each element from the original array, doubled.

-1) For our equivalent of `enumerateObjectsUsingBlock` do not concern yourself with adding in the `BOOL *` argument for the basic version.
+2) For `arrayByApplyingBlock:`, do not concern yourself with adding in the `BOOL *` argument for the basic version.

-2) `selectWithBlock:` should be built as an instance method, and should take the predictate block directly, rather than an `NSPredicate`.
+2) `elementsSatisfyingBlock:` should take the predictate block directly, rather than an `NSPredicate`.

 Go!

 ##Advanced

-Now add in the `BOOL *` argument for `mapWithBlock:`.
+Now add in the `BOOL *` argument for `arrayByApplyingBlock:`.
 Note: This will not further your understanding of blocks, but it will teach you a little bit more about memory addresses.

 Further reading for ```BOOL *```:
 <a href="http://www.drdobbs.com/mobile/pointers-in-objective-c/225700236?pgno=1">
 Blog post</a>
 <a href="http://stackoverflow.com/questions/6546214/when-we-need-pointer-of-bool-variable-in-objective-c/6546351#6546351">